Power drills

 • May not have the same range of applications as traditional drills.

-In theory, these power tools can all be used for simple tasks like driving screws, but each has it’s own unique features and intended use cases that a buyer should be aware of.
-While power drills are versatile tools primarily designed for drilling holes and driving screws, impact drivers and impact wrenches are more specialized for heavier fastening tasks.
+In theory, these power tools can all be used for simple tasks like driving screws, but each has it’s own unique features and intended use cases that any buyer should be aware of.
+While standard power drills are versatile tools primarily designed for drilling holes and driving screws, impact drivers and impact wrenches are more specialized for heavier fastening tasks.

-For more details on impact drivers and impact wrenches, check out our impact driver comparison and impact wrench comparison blog articles.
+For more details on impact drivers and impact wrenches, check out our impact driver comparison and impact wrench comparison articles.

-Cordless vs. Corded Drills
+Cordless vs. Corded Power Drills

 Pros